ollef/Earley/docs/implementation.md

   y--

 ```
-We do not want the following, which we have in parallel parsing:
+We do not want the following, which we sometimes have in combinator libraries.
 ```
   x---rest
  /